AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/getting-started-learner.md

 ![](assets/device-storage-detailed-e1439211162955.png)

 Using the app storage information, you can check the total space of device, app and the downloaded courses.
 This information enables you to download courses accordingly.
-To delete the downloaded courses in the device, tap X icon adjacent to each course name.
+To delete the downloaded courses in the device, tap X icon adjacent to each course name.-->